utdata/icj-class/final/final.md

 - A sketch of your index and detail layouts.
 - A check-in on your HTML templates and data.
 It's best to get all your logic working before you start styling it.
 - A check-in on your CSS.
 You don't have to be finished, but this allows me to offer some feedback.
 - On our last class day, you'll show your progress to everyone.
-You should be published to Github Pages.
+You should be published to Github Pages with what you have so far.
 - Final deadline for the project when I pull your repo for grading.